JH-JC/Javamp3Player/README.md

 # Javamp3Player
-This is my own mp3 player in Java, enjoy I guess
+This is my own mp3 player in Java, the code is simple and easy to use.